discordjs/guide/guide/creating-your-bot/event-handling.md

 └── package.json
 ```

 Create an `events` folder in the same directory.
-You can then move the code from your event listeners in `index.js` to separate files; `events/ready.js` and `events/interactionCreate.js` files.
+You can then move the code from your event listeners in `index.js` to separate files: `events/ready.js` and `events/interactionCreate.js`.

 :::: code-group
 ::: code-group-item events/ready.js